 Other tests that can be added on are writing/handwriting tests, maths tests, visual tests (processing speed, memory, visual perception, visual-motor integration, visual stress), motor tests, and extra memory tests.

-Here is a selection of the tests that I am qualified to use:
+Here are some of the tests that I currently select from:

 - Access Mathematics Tests

 - Beery-Buktenica Developmental Test of Visual-Motor Integration, 6th Edition (Beery VMI)